de-passage/blog/_posts/2020-05-13-algebraic-datatypes-cpp-pt2.markdown

     return {};
 }
 ```
-We then treat the application of this intermediary structure to a `type_t`:
+We then treat the application of this intermediary structure as a `type_t`:
 ``` cpp
 template<class C, class R, class...
 Ts>
 constexpr type_t<std::function<R(Ts...)>, C>